sbb-design-systems/lyne-components/src/components/sbb-datepicker/readme.md

 date, the `sbb-invalid` class is added to the input.
 The component also listens for changes in its two properties, `wide` and `dateFilter`, and emits a `datePickerUpdated` event when changed.

+Consumers can listen to the native `change` event on the `sbb-datepicker` component to intercept the date change `event`;
+the current value can be read from the async method `event.target.getValueAsDate()`.

 ## Usage